melt-umn/melt-website/silver/command-line-reference/index.md

       If you want to see the generated flow-types and dependencies, then add the `--dump-flow-graph` flag.

+  * `--mwda`
+    * Perform the modular well-definedness analysis and report any violations as errors (rather than warnings).

       More information on the modular well-definedness analysis can be found [here](/silver/concepts/modular-well-definedness/).

   * `-G` _path_